ivansojivarghese/SC4000-Machine-Learning/README.md

 - Step 4: Infer logits for all training data [just LLaMa only, training subset reduced to 15000-20000]
 - Step 4.5: [Calibrate logits with vector scaling]
 - Step 5: Distill logits into Gemma2-9B model [from LLaMa only, 3 epochs per fold]
-- Step 6: Ensemble LoRA layers from Folds [3 folds]
+- Step 6: Ensemble LoRA layers from Folds [3 folds, to 16-bit initial model]
 - Step 7: Quantize final model to 8-bit in GPTQ [4-bit GPTQ]

 === End of Winning Solution ===